 Children learn to program the innovative robot pair by using a visual interface that can be understood by kid’s as young as five but as they grow and develop children are able to program the robots directly using raw code.

-With a huge range of accessories planned for its imminent release, Dash and Dot are shaping up to be one of the must have toy’s for Christmas 2015.
+With a huge range of accessories planned for its imminent release, Dash and Dot are shaping up to be one of the must have toy’s this Christmas.

 Play-i Cool Robot Toys for Children to Program